cboettig/labnotebook/_posts/2013-05-03-notebook-features-hashes-providing-an-immutable-and-verifiable-research-record.md

 of all previous edits to the post with an easy-to-read commit log and highlighted diffs.
 A version history is often considered an essential part of an open lab notebook, where changes to the notebook are documented and preserved.
-While wikis, google docs, dropbox, wordpress plugins, or just regular backups can provide version history of pages, none come close to comparison with a full version management system such as git.
+While wikis, Google docs, Dropbox, Wordpress plugins, or just regular backups can provide version history of pages, none come close to comparison with a full version management system such as git.
 This is because git's underlying architecture is based on